This site is in the process of a major design and content upgrade.

-Unaddressed workplace stress is an organizational Ethics and Compliance risk in and of itself, regardless of the cause.
-It is compounded when internal and external changes occur, and an organization is perpetually in a reactive “clean up on aisle 12” mode.
-However, if the organization implements an effective and sustainable company-wide Readiness, Responsiveness and Resiliency program, they are much better equipped during stressful times of change and when a crisis arises seemingly out of nowhere.
+Unaddressed workplace stress is an organizational risk in and of itself, regardless of the cause.
+It is compounded when internal and external changes occur, and the organization is perpetually in a reactive “clean up on aisle 12” mode.
+However, if the organization implements an effective, adaptive, and sustainable company-wide Readiness, Responsiveness and Resiliency program, they are much better equipped during stressful times of change and when a crisis arises seemingly out of nowhere.

 Change will always be a constant, whether we want it or not.
-The role of an ethical and adaptive leader is to be able to take a broad, Big Picture view to be able to identify the types of challenges that will arise, and possess the clarity of mind to respond to and lead the way past often unforeseeable setbacks and complications preceding, during and after change, and to facilitate a workplace environment that provides context for openly talking about and managing the types of stresses that comes along with it.
-Disruptive change like that which was experienced on a global scale during the COVID-19 pandemic raises the stakes on all the above.
-How all stakeholders make their way collectively through the transitions that result from disruption has a direct impact on outcomes - including various areas of risk to the organization.
+The role of ethical and adaptive leadership is to be able to engage in a broad, Big Picture vision and approach to identify the types of stressors that could arise, and possess the clarity of mind and heart to non-reactively respond to and navigate its way through and past the often unforeseeable setbacks and challenges that comes its way preceding, during and after change with courage, grace and equanimity within every sphere of influence it has.
+This includes facilitating a safe and humane workplace culture environment of integrity that provides a context for all employees to fearlessly and openly talk about issues and problems, contribute ideas, and proactively address the types of stresses that comes along with it without fear of negative repercussions.

 Disruptive change like what was experienced on a global scale during the COVID-19 pandemic raises the stakes on all the above.
 How all stakeholders make their way collectively through the transitions that result from disruption has a direct impact on outcomes - including all the various areas of risk to an organization that stubbornly refuses to admit what it has been doing isn't working.